CRYPTOTAG is a device for securely backing up cryptocurrency hardware wallet recovery seeds.

 However, if you just write those words on a piece of paper they can get lost or destroyed, and if anyone is able to see those words they can also use them to access your funds.

-Recovery seed back-up devices such as CRYPTOTAG are designed to serve as secure, near-indestructible devices for backing up private keys.
+Recovery seed backup devices like CRYPTOTAG are designed to serve as secure, near-indestructible devices for backing up private keys.

 What’s in the box?